 Efforts undertaken as part of this initiative include:

-- Supports development of neuroimaging tools as potential ALS biomarkers, a key unmet need in trials.
+- Developing neuroimaging tools as potential ALS biomarkers, a key unmet need in clinical trials.

-- Supports projects focused on decreasing the production of misfolded proteins and reversing neuroinflammation, two major contributors to the disease process
+- Identifying ways to decrease the production of misfolded proteins and reversing neuroinflammation, two major contributors to the disease process.

-- Supports the NEALS Biorepository, which stores collected study participant samples (blood, cerebral spinal fluid, extracted DNA, urine, etc.) available to ALS researchers.
+- Supporting the NEALS Sample Repository, which stores samples collected from study participants (e.g., blood, cerebral spinal fluid, extracted DNA, urine, etc.) and makes them available to ALS researchers.

-- Supports phase IIA pilot clinical trials with relevant biomarkers aimed at developing novel ALS treatments.
+- Supporting phase IIA pilot clinical trials with relevant biomarkers aimed at developing novel ALS treatments.

-- Supports a gene therapy study by Robert Brown, M.D., Ph.D. that uses viruses to deliver gene therapy agents targeted at mutated ALS genes.
+- Supporting a gene therapy study by Robert Brown, M.D., Ph.D., that used viruses to deliver gene therapy agents targeted at mutated ALS genes.